How to Repair Decreased MacBook Performance by Performing a Factory Reset?

 When the computer loads, decryption of your startup drive begins in the background.
 The decryption of all disks on the Mac will take some time - you can check progress by entering the FileVault tab in Security & Privacy preferences.

 Sign out from your iCloud

-Disabling iCloud is crucial step if you are selling or giving away your laptop.
-This is also necessary if you are planing to wipe all data from the hard drive.
+Disabling iCloud is a crucial step if you are selling or giving away your laptop.
+This is also necessary if you are planning to wipe all data from the hard drive.
 You can skip this step, but we do not recommend that you do.

 How to reset your Mac using macOS?

 1. Turn on or restart the MacBook, hold down the Option, Command, and R keys until you see the Apple logo, and then release them.